sycDev/sycdev/README.md

 </picture>

 <p align="left">
-  I'm a passionate second-year software engineering student, interested in Java programming and full-stack web development.
+  I'm a passionate third-year Software Engineering student with a strong interest in Java programming and full-stack web development.
   <br/>
   🚀 Despite my ongoing studies toward a part-time degree, I am dedicated to pursuing a career as a Software Development Engineer (SDE).
 </p>